-Would the project: Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use?
-2724. b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?
-2244 94 39 c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 220 .
-V.
+- a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? - b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? - c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code